getindata/kedro-airflow-k8s/docs/source/03_getting_started/05_spark.md

 from the external location.

 It's also required to provide runner script inside the image.
 This script is provided as an entry point to `spark-submit`.
-The script should accept `--env` kedro application argument and `--nodes` as a comma-separated list of kedro node names to be executed.
+The script should accept `run` command, `--env` kedro application argument, `--node` as a comma-separated list of kedro nodes names to be executed and `--runner=ThreadRunner`.
  It should initialize kedro session and run project with given arguments.

 >> `Dockerfile` should execute spark entrypoint on start.
 Script is provided as an argument to `spark-submit`

-Example script template is provided inside the plugin sources in `src/kedro_airflow_k8s/templates/spark_run.py.tpl`
+Example script template is provided inside the plugin sources in `src/kedro_airflow_k8s/templates/spark_run.py.tpl`.
+The script is delegating invocation directly to kedro.

 ### Custom configuration